zym234555/SukiSU-Ultra/docs/README-en.md

 2. **Manual hook:**
    - Standard KernelSU hook: https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#manually-modify-the-kernel-source

-   - backslashxx's syscall manual hook: https://github.com/backslashxx/KernelSU/issues/5
+   - backslashxx's syscall manual hook: https://github.com/backslashxx/KernelSU/issues/5 (v1.5 version is not available at the moment, if you want to use it, please use v1.4 version, or standard KernelSU hooks)

    - Default hook method on Non-GKI kernels.
    - Need `CONFIG_KSU_MANUAL_HOOK=y`